Coding Practices

 https://style.tidyverse.org/syntax.html#sec-objectnames

-How good a name is can be assessed by how detailed the accompanying comment needs to be.
+The quality of a name can be assessed by how detailed the accompanying comment needs to be.

 )